snowdj/geocompr/05-geometry-operations.md

 </div>

 So far we have seen how `raster::extract()` is a flexible way of extracting raster cell values from a range of input geographic objects.
-An issue with the function, however, is that it is slow.
+An issue with the function, however, is that it is relatively slow.
 If this is a problem it is useful to know about alternatives and work-arounds, three of which are presented below.

 - **Parallelization**: this approach works when using many geographic vector selector objects by splitting them into groups and extracting cell values independently for each group (see `?raster::clusterR()` for details of this approach).